codebeat-nl/xtm1638/README.md

 Example tm1386example04.ino:
 ```
+NOTICE: Results can vary by used MCU-type, compile settings, Arduino IDE and library

 Compiled size on an Arduino Nano (ATMega328), this sketch with use of:

 Ricardo Batista TM1638 library    : size 4992b  462b mem